 Location Data Filtering

-The Quuppa system generates a raw location estimate, that can be filtered in various ways to improve the quality of dot on the map type visualisations for Quuppa projects.
-For most applications, we recommend the use of the smooth position filter.
+The Quuppa system generates raw location estimates that can be filtered in various ways to improve the quality of the dot-on-the-map visualisations for Quuppa projects.
+For most applications, we recommend using the smooth position filter.

 Raw Position

 The raw position output is the unfiltered positioning estimate (x, y and z coordinates for the tag) calculated by the QPE.
-This is the real-time data output onto which any of the chosen filters can be applied.
+This real-time data output serves as the baseline onto which any of the chosen filters can be applied.

-While the raw position provides the real-time position of the tag as calculated by the QPE, it is not recommended for visualisations of how the dot moves around the map as it provides a position that jumps on the screen.
-This is because the QPE gives out the positioning data points as they are calculated, without any additional filtering.
-With the tags transmitting at predefined intervals and the air interface and environment causing some packets to be lost, the raw position provides individual data points available.
-How much the tag jumps depends on various project settings, such as the tag configurations used, the air interface load management settings and the deployment environment.
+While the raw position provides the real-time position of the tag as calculated by the QPE, we do not recommend it for visualisations of how the dot moves around the map.
+Without filtering, the position appears to “jump” on the screen.
+This occurs because the QPE outputs positioning data points exactly as they are calculated.
+Because tags transmit at predefined intervals and environmental factors can cause packet loss, the raw position consists of these individual, discrete data points.
+The degree of tag jumping depends on various project settings, including tag configurations, air interface load management and the deployment environment.

-In the image below, you can see the green dots representing the individual data points given out by the QPE.
+In the image below, the green dots represent the individual data points provided by the QPE.

 Smooth Position